Stuart Fairchild Player Props: Reds vs. Royals

 Stuart Fairchild At The Plate

-- Fairchild has 12 doubles, a triple, two home runs and 18 walks while hitting .228.
+- Fairchild has 12 doubles, a triple, three home runs and 18 walks while hitting .230.

-- He has gone deep in two of 55 games played this year, and in 1.2% of his plate appearances.

-- In 14 games this year (25.5%), Fairchild has picked up an RBI, and in four of those games (7.3%) he had two or more.
-He has also driven in three or more of his team's runs in one contest.
+- In 26.8% of his games this season, Fairchild has tallied at least one RBI.
+In four of those games (7.1%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.